-A special thanks goes to the following colleagues for guiding and inspiring me over the years to seek better understanding and achievement in bass marimba design.
+A special thanks goes to my following past and present colleagues for guiding and inspiring me over the years to seek a better understanding and achievement in bass marimba design.

 John Bergamo (1940 – 2013)

 (1975) Follow Your Drives and Imagination - John thought my ideas on instrument design had merit.
 He encouraged me to keep designing and building experimental percussion instruments.
 At the time Cal-Arts had offered three music program categories: Performance, Composition and Arranging, and General Music.
 John sponsored me and petitioned the Cal-Arts Music Dept. to open a fourth category of music exploration for musical instrument technical studies.
 Quote from a Mentor’s Report (5/14/75): “Chris is the epitome of why we should change General Music to special music as he is a very special person.
 In addition to being a fine craftsman he is also a fine pianist who plays almost entirely by ear.
 He has my highest recommendation to continue his work.”